ethagnawl/rmuxinator/README.md

 require writing a custom Serde deserializer for the Config type.
 - select window on attach (can this be handled by a pre-existing hook?)
 - attach if session exists instead of creating sesssion
+- other CLI commands? (create, edit, stop, delete, etc.)
+- use named args in calls to format!